Blood donation restrictions on men who have sex with men: Current situation

-Restrictions vary from country to country, and in some countries practice of protected sex or periods of abstinence are not considered.
+Restrictions vary from country to country, and in some countries, the practice of protected sex or periods of abstinence are not considered.
 The restrictions affect these men and, in some cases, any female sex partners.
 They do not otherwise affect other women, including women who have sex with women.
 With regard to blood donation, the United States Food & Drug Administration (FDA) enforces a three-month deferral period for MSM and women who have sex with MSM.
 In Canada, the deferral period for MSM blood donors was decreased to 3 months in June 2019.
 Meanwhile, for tissues such as corneas, the MSM deferral period is five years in the United States and 12 months in Canada.

 List of countries with their stand on MSM blood donors

 This list shows countries that had restrictions on blood donors.
 Most national standards require direct questioning regarding a man's sexual history, but the length of deferral varies.